Privacy Statement

 14. Final provisions

-We can adapt and supplement this data protection declaration at any time.
-We will inform about such adjustments and additions in an appropriate form, in particular by publishing the respective current data protection declaration on our website.
+We may update this data protection policy at any time.
+We will notify you of any updates in an appropriate manner, in particular by publishing the latest version of the privacy policy on our website.

 “This Privacy Policy is an unofficial translation from the original German language version.”